SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams

 \section{Conclusion}

 We have explored how to learn from massive query streams to improve the generalization of relevance models.
 We have proposed a self-evolving relevance model approach, called SERM, which integrates a multi-agent sample miner and a multi-agent relevance annotator to enable continuous model adaptation.
-We validated the effectiveness of SERM through both offline and online testing.
+We validated the effectiveness of SERM on a large-scale industrial document search platform through both offline and online testing.
 The experimental results show that SERM can continuously enhance model performance.